beepritchard/Project-2/README.md

      Make a Choice For a Better Tomorrow Today!
         We built this application to provide a practical tool to access information about food and drinks.
-        It is designed so that the user can get calorie or nutiritional info directly, and make their own decisions.
-        The program can be used for diet planning, menu selection or just as a helpful source for people trying to maintain healthy lifestyles.
+        It is designed so that the user can get calorie or nutiritional info directly, and make their own decisions.The program can be used for diet planning, menu selection or just as a helpful source for people trying to maintain healthy lifestyles.

 ## Visit our github page:
 https://github.com/TomaszChylinski/Project-2